alessandra-ozuna/EGR115-Project/README.md

-# This code calculates and displays the deflction along a wing of selected materials at variable velocities and altitudes
+# This code calculates and displays the deflection along a wing of selected materials at variable velocities and altitudes